lat-lon/deegree-workshop/README.md

-# Tutorial "INSPIRE Network Services with deegree on Docker"
+# Quickstart Tutorial "INSPIRE Network Services with deegree on Docker"

-## Agenda
+## Agenda for 90 minutes

 1. [Setup the Docker infrastructure](#part-1---)